projectssoftechdigitalgroup/PRISM_Frontend/README.md

 ### 1. **Sidebar**
 - A collapsible sidebar that can be toggled open or closed.
-- Includes a logo and buttons for navigation (`Profile` and `Interview Agent`).
+- Includes a logo and buttons for navigation (`Profile` and `Recommendation`).
 - Smooth animations for opening and closing.
 - Fully responsive:
-  - Adjusts to a horizontal layout on smaller screens.
+  - Adjusts layout dynamically based on screen size.
   - Compact width when closed.

 ### 2. **Content Area**